marcelgoh/cron/README.md

 Based on the tests above, we can strongly suspect that:

 1. When given a time window that fully contains the interval of time between 2:00 a.m and 2:59 a.m., `dst_new` works and `dst_old` is faulty during days where there is a forward time change.
-2. When given a time window one endpoint of which is in the range 2:00--2:59, `dst_old` works fine, provided we interpret a cron expression according to rule number 2 in the previous section, and `dst_new` produces what might euphemistically be called unspecified behaviour.
+2. When given a time window one endpoint of which is in the range 2:00--2:59, `dst_old` seems to work fine, provided we interpret a cron expression according to rule number 2 in the previous section, and `dst_new` produces what might euphemistically be called unspecified behaviour.